morrislaptop/looped/docs/mail.md

         return new App\Mail\InvoicePaid($invoice);
     });

-<a name="queueing-mail"></a>
 ### Queueing Mail

 #### Queueing A Mail Message

 Since sending email messages can drastically lengthen the response time of your application, many developers choose to queue email messages for background sending.
-Laravel makes this easy using its built-in [unified queue API](/docs/{{version}}/queues).
+Laravel makes this easy using its built-in [unified queue API](/queues).
 To queue a mail message, use the `queue` method on the `Mail` facade after specifying the message's recipients:

     Mail::to($request->user())
         ->cc($moreUsers)
         ->bcc($evenMoreUsers)
         ->queue(new OrderShipped($order));

 This method will automatically take care of pushing a job onto the queue so the message is sent in the background.
-You will need to [configure your queues](/docs/{{version}}/queues) before using this feature.
+You will need to [configure your queues](/queues) before using this feature.

 #### Delayed Message Queueing